ga4gh/Get-Started-with-GA4GH-APIs/supporting/README.md

-# Supporting: Running a local metaresolver
+# Supporting: Running a local metaresolver using Bioregistry

 ## Outline